 An annulment is different from a divorce or legal separation in three main ways: grounds to terminating the marriage, effect of meeting those grounds, and property rights.

-Second, an annulment will dissolve the marriage and invalidates it from the date of inception (date of marriage).
+Second, an annulment dissolves the marriage and invalidates it from the date of inception (date of marriage).
 Therefore, an annulment establishes that the marriage never existed.
 Whereas a dissolution and legal separation state the marriage was valid but is now terminated.

 Lastly, community property laws apply in dissolving or separating a marriage.
 However, in an annulment, the court divides property based on their interests in the property in accordance with the spouse’s respective contributions and efforts.